-December through April typically provides picture perfect weather, but is considered the islands busy season.
+December through April typically provides picture-perfect weather but is considered the island's busy season.
 Therefore it’s wise to book flights and hotels and make any needed wedding arrangements as early as possible to ensure your day goes off without a hitch.

 Tip: June-November is hurricane season, so always keep this in the back of your mind when planning an outdoor ceremony.

 Dominicans are very hospitable people.
 You’ll find when invited to someone’s home, they’ll go out of their way to give you a warm welcome.
-In return, it’s expected to greet everyone with a handshake and a greeting, as well as bringing a gift for the host such as chocolate or pastries.
+In return, it’s expected to greet everyone with a handshake and a greeting, as well as bring a gift for the host such as chocolate or pastries.

-When it comes to food and drink, the Dominican Republic has much influence from many different cultures including the Spanish, African and Taíno.
+When it comes to food and drink, the Dominican Republic has much influence from many different cultures including the Spanish, African, and Taíno.
 For example, a traditional lunch would consist of white rice, stewed beans, and beef.

 One of the more traditional meals on this exotic island is Sancocho.
 Depending on the part of the country you’re in, this dish consists of up to 7 different kinds of meat, as well as vegetables, which are then combined to make a traditional stew.